(888) 448-0302 Talk to a recovery specialist 24/7

 Financial Inequity

 Financial inequity is another overarching factor contributing to substance abuse rates within the native population.
-15% of American Indian and Alaska Natives live below the poverty line.
-Additionally, the loss of culture as evidenced by diminishing tribal lands, shrinking population, and assimilation into American culture has produced hardships for many Native Americans.
+15% of American Indians and Alaska Natives live below the poverty line.
+Additionally, the loss of culture as evidenced by diminishing tribal lands, shrinking population, and assimilation into American culture, has produced hardships for many Native Americans.

-Natives may turn to anxiety drinking or substance abuse as a means of self-medicating to treat underlying pain caused from cultural alienation and poor economic conditions.
-Substance abuse is likely to only exacerbate the sense of alienation that this population may feel within their own communities and with the broader American culture.
+Natives may turn to anxiety drinking or substance abuse as a means of self-medicating to treat underlying pain caused by cultural alienation and poor economic conditions.
+Substance abuse is likely only to exacerbate the sense of alienation that this population may feel within their own communities and with the broader American culture.

 Incarceration Rates

-Currently, Native American and Alaska Native populations have disproportionately higher rates of alcohol-related incarcerations compared to other racial groups.
-Data shows that between 70 – 95% of Native American arrests are for alcohol-related crimes such as public intoxication, DUI, and underage drinking.
+Native American and Alaska Native populations have disproportionately higher rates of alcohol-related incarcerations compared to other racial groups.
+Data shows that 70-95% of Native American arrests are for alcohol-related crimes such as public intoxication, DUI, and underage drinking.
 Overall, this population is more likely to be involved with the criminal justice and court systems than it is to be involved with treatment.
-The self perpetuating cycle of crime, addiction, and poverty plays into effect here, worsening the issue further.
+The self-perpetuating cycle of crime, addiction, and poverty plays into effect here, worsening the issue further.

 Genetic Factors

-According to one 2013 study on American Indians with substance use disorders, this population appears be at increased risk for developing physical, mental, and social health problems, as well as being more likely to have co-occurring disorders such as anxiety and depression.
+According to one 2013 study on American Indians with substance use disorders, this population appears to be at increased risk for developing physical, mental, and social health problems and being more likely to have co-occurring disorders such as anxiety and depression.
 Environmental issues such as earlier age of onset use, exposure to trauma, and struggles with cultural assimilation are also possible factors when considering issues related to substance abuse.

 Native Tribes Facing Challenges Through Government Shutdown